 It’s Pride Month, y’all!
 Every year in June, folks in the LBGTQ+ community (and their allies!) gather to celebrate the freedom to be themselves and remember those who worked` for everyone to be treated equally no matter their gender or who they love.

 At CMA we believe every child deserves to feel safe, welcomed, and valued.
-While gender-expansive youth experience higher rates of mental health disorders than their peers, we also know that “like all children, they can grow into happy and healthy adults when supported and loved throughout their development” (American Academy of Pediatrics).
+The American Academy of Pediatrics shares that gender-expansive kids, “like all children, can grow into happy and healthy adults when supported and loved throughout their development”.
+Sadly prejudice, misunderstanding, and a lack of support have resulted in higher rates of mental health struggles among these children.
 (The term gender-expansive refers to any child who does not identify with the gender they were assigned at birth.)

 Fortunately, we can all help create loving, affirming environments for our gender-expansive kids!
 To learn more we spoke with educator and advocate Ann Miller about steps we can take to support the trans and gender-expansive kids in our community.

 Ann Miller, the mother of a gay transgender son and president of PFLAG John’s Creek, educates and advocates statewide on the often misunderstood topic of LGBTQIA+ children and teens.
 In her Town Square conversation with CMA, Ann clarified the differences between gender expression, gender identity, and romantic expression, shared best practices for affirming gender-expansive children, and provided resources for families of LGBTQIA+ kids.

 You can watch the entire conversation in the video below.
 Or keep scrolling to learn six things you can do to affirm gender-expansive children!